 Whilst they have very different styles, as you can see they are at their core very similar shows and in the final section of this article I am going to draw up a list of specific examples of the franchises exploring similar stories and characters, in order to see which I prefer.
 I will also look at what I feel to be the best episodes of both series and the main characters as well.

 1/ Most famous leading man

-Both men took the stronger scripts seriously like “Pyramids of Mars” and “Wrath of Khan”, but for the poorer stories would often overact which in turn would elevate the poorer stories.
 So who’s better?
-Again hard to say but I am going to have to go with Tom here..
-I feel bad saying that anyone is better than William Shatner, but I’m going to go with Tom only because based on everything I have ever seen of Tom outside of Who he just actually is the fourth Doctor.
-Willaim Shatner does have certain similarities with Kirk, but not to the same extent as Tom does with the fourth Doctor.
-If anything the fourth Doctor is just a stripped down version of Tom Baker!
-Thus Who wins this round as its most famous leading man is actually that bat shit mental in real life.
+Again hard to say but I am going to have to go with Tom here.
+I feel bad saying that anyone is better than William Shatner, but I’m going to go with Tom only because based on everything I have ever seen of Tom outside of Who, he actually is the Fourth Doctor.
+Willaim Shatner does have certain similarities with Kirk, but not to the same extent as Tom does with the Fourth Doctor.
+If anything the Fourth Doctor is just a stripped down version of Tom Baker.

 2/ Main Heroes Best Friend